Emergency Medical Services Program

 About the Program

-The Emergency Medical Services Program offers training towards EMS certifications: EMT-Basic, EMT-Intermediate and EMT-Paramedic.
+The Emergency Medical Services Program offers training towards professional EMS certifications: Emergency Medical Technician (EMT), Advanced Emergency Medical Technician (AEMT) and Paramedic.

 The instructional staff carries more than 300 years of combined experience in the industry.
-After completing EMS classes at COM, students must pass a state certification exam.
+After completing EMS classes at COM, students must pass a national certification exam and apply for state certification.
 COM students routinely breeze through that exam.

 The College of the Mainland EMS Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).